Manakamana Cable Car

 The Manakamana Cable Car (मनकामना केबल कार) is a gondola lift transportation system located in Chitwan, Nepal.
-The 2,772.2m (9,095ft) line has two stations, connecting Kurintar, Chitwan to Manakamana temple, Gorkha.
+The 2,772.2 m (9,095 ft) line has two stations, connecting Kurintar, Chitwan to Manakamana temple, Gorkha.
 It provides an aerial link from the base station located inside the cable car station to the peak of the Kafakdada hill, where the Manakamana Temple is located at 1300 metres above sea level and from which the cable car receives its name.

-The operation of Nepal's first commercial Cable Car service commenced on 24 November 1998 and was inaugurated by his Royal Highness, the Late Crown Prince Dipendra Bir Bikram Shah.
+The operation of Nepal's first commercial Cable Car service commenced on 24 November 1998 and was inaugurated by the Late Crown Prince Dipendra Bir Bikram Shah.
 The cable car system is designed by the Doppelmayr Group of Austria, an ISO 9001:2015 certified company and the leading international manufacturer in the aerial ropeway industry.

 History

-The Manakamana Devi temple, situated in the Gorkha district of Nepal, is regarded as a wish-fulfilling temple and worshipped by most of the Hindu population around the world.
-In the Nepali Language, “Mana” meaning heart and “Kamana” meaning wishes hence, making Manakamana the ‘goddess of hearts wishes’.
+The Manakamana Devi temple, situated in the Gorkha district of Nepal, is regarded as a wish-fulfilling temple and is worshipped by most of the Hindu population around the world.
+In the Nepali Language, "Mana" meaning heart and "Kamana" meaning wishes hence, making Manakamana the ‘goddess of hearts wishes’.